What you'll need to know...

 Starter: Watch the 15 minute video to the right & complete the note taking framework sheet (also right).
 Note the huge links that combine and cover large parts of this course.
 Synthesis in action!

-What is the virus causing illness in Wuhan?
+What caused the COVID-19 Pandemic?
 It is a member of the coronavirus family that has never been encountered before.
 Like other coronaviruses, it has come from animals.
 Many of those initially infected either worked or frequently shopped in the Huanan seafood wholesale market in the centre of the Chinese city, which also sold live and newly slaughtered animals.
 Have there been other coronaviruses?
 New and troubling viruses usually originate in animal hosts.
 Ebola and flu are other examples – severe acute respiratory syndrome (Sars) and Middle Eastern respiratory syndrome (Mers) are both caused by coronaviruses that came from animals.
 In 2002, Sars spread virtually unchecked to 37 countries, causing global panic, infecting more than 8,000 people and killing more than 750.
 Mers appears to be less easily passed from human to human, but has greater lethality, killing 35% of about 2,500 people who have been infected.
 Source: The Guardian. |

 Task (45 minutes) Complete the following tasks on the worksheet below.
-Take notes on the causes and effects of this physical interruption to global supply chains.
-Focus on at least two different industries.
+Take notes on the causes and effects of the physical interruption to global supply chains on three countries in total (first article).
+Make sure you also discuss the impacts on two well-known TNC's and how their supply chains have been impacted.
 It will be worth including a map like this one that shows the impacts on global supply chains.
-What are the immediate risks to the Chinese economy? |
+What have been the impacts on the Chinese economy of COVID from 2020 to present day? |

 New and emerging threats to the political and economic sovereignty of states...